Deterministic microwave-optical transduction based on quantum teleportation: Continuous-variable teleportation

 To understand the recovery of the input state, we first consider the ideal infinite entangled limit, where the Wigner function $W^{AB}(\bx_A,\bx_B)=\delta(\bx_A-\bZ_2 \bx_B)$.
 In this ideal case, we may take $\kappa = 1$ and the output Wigner function

 is independent of $\tilde{\bx}$.
 However this may not be true for the general Gaussian entangled state.
-To prepare our calculation, we note that the inverse of the matirx in Eq.~\eqref{eq:CM_app} can be written as:
+To prepare our calculation, we note that the inverse of the \QZ{matrix} in Eq.~\eqref{eq:CM_app} can be written as:

 We consider $W^{AB}$ given by Eq.~\eqref{eq:Wigner-Gaussian-state} with a zero mean and the above $V^{-1}$.
 Then Eq.~\eqref{eq:Wigner-Bobside} gives

 We can obtain the normalize constant $c$ from Eq.~\eqref{eq:Wigner-normalization} as